basecamp/policies/taxes/index.md

 Each US state has their own sales tax exemption rules.
 If your organization is tax-exempt, please share your *state-specific* tax exemption documentation with us.
 Because not all US federal exemptions are recognized by each state, an IRS tax exemption letter is not enough.

 ### Within Europe
 We collect VAT on any direct-to-consumer sales to EU-based customers and customers in the UK.
 Most of our applications are business products but [HEY](https://hey.com/) is a consumer product.
 If you are a HEY customer with a VAT identification number, let us know and we will apply a reverse charge for VAT to your invoice.
+Basecamp's EU VAT identification number is EU372011605 and our UK VAT identification number is [TBD — registering].

 * Austria
 * Belgium